Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

-Kalshi's growth provides a natural laboratory for studying market efficiency.
+This trajectory makes Kalshi an ideal laboratory for studying market efficiency.
 Quarterly volume grew from \$3.9 million in Q3 2021 to \$8.8 billion in Q4 2025, a 2,200x increase.
-This explosive growth, particularly the acceleration in 2024-2025, means our dataset captures both a nascent market finding its footing and a maturing market with substantial liquidity.
+Our dataset spans both the platform's early days as a nascent exchange and its recent emergence as a liquid, high-volume marketplace.

 ## Part I: The Longshot Bias